tiagogauziski/cka-study/2-workloads-scheduling.md

 # lrwxrwxrwx 1 nginx nginx 0 Jun 18 05:35 /proc/31/exe
 # [...]

-# Notice that nginx process is PID 1
+# Note that nginx process is PID 1
 # Let's kill the process and check what happens
 kill 1